HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 {{ figure_markup(
   image="form-required-controls.png",
-  caption="How required inputs are specified", description="A bar chart showing the `required` attribute is used on 65.6% of desktop sites and 67.2% of mobile sites, `aria-required` is used by 32.4% and 31.8%, asterisk is used by 21.9% and 21.7%, `required` and `aria-required` is used by 7.9% and 8.5%, asterisk and `required` is used by 7.7% and 8.6%, asterisk and `aria-required` is used by 7.1% and 5.9%, and all three are used by 0.9% and 0.8%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=782719766&format=interactive", sheets_gid="1918657462", sql_file="form_required_controls.sql",
+  caption="How required inputs are specified.", description="A bar chart showing the `required` attribute is used on 66% of desktop sites and 67% of mobile sites, `aria-required` is used by 32% and 32%, asterisk is used by 22% and 22%, `required` and `aria-required` is used by 8% and 8%, asterisk and `required` is used by 8% and 9%, asterisk and `aria-required` is used by 7% and 6%, and all three are used by 1% on both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=782719766&format=interactive", sheets_gid="1918657462", sql_file="form_required_controls.sql",